 If you would like support in learning about, adopting, or creating OER outside of this program, contact Scholarly Communication, Copyright, and Publishing.

-- Reduce the cost of textbooks and other course materials
+- Reduce the cost of textbooks and other course materials for Dartmouth students

 - Produce materials that are more engaging and customizable, and better support course learning objectives

 - Share materials openly with the international teaching and learning community

 Anything that involves the creation or adoption of open educational resources is eligible for the Open Education Initiative.
 Some common project types include the following:

 - OER adoption: locating appropriate existing OER and replacing current course materials with that.

 - Example: Find an open access textbook in the Open Textbook Library and replace a paid textbook with it.

 - OER adaptation: replacing current course materials with existing OER that you have revised, updated, and/or combined as needed.